tbenr/el-sync-driver/README.md

 ```
 ## Configuration

-Specify a Consensus Layer rest API endpoint and the list of Execution Layers engine api endpoint and secret file
+Edit `config.json` and specify a Consensus Layer rest API endpoint and the list of Execution Layers engine api endpoint and secret file

 ```json
 {